reiver/go-porterstemmer/README.md

-... after reading the human-readble text over and over again to try to figure out what the error I made was (and doing all sorts of things to debug it) I came to the conclusion that the some of these tests were wrong according to the human-readable description of the algoritm.
+... after reading the human-readble text over and over again to try to figure out what the error I made was (and doing all sorts of things to debug it) I came to the conclusion that the some of these tests were wrong according to the human-readable description of the algorithm.
 This led me to wonder if maybe the code has rules that were not in the human-readable description.
 Which led me to look at the source code here...